igorsharay/next-millionaire-game/README.md

 `questionsPerGame` - How many questions will be randomly selected for game.

 ### Add new questions
 `questions` - You can add as many questions as you want.
-Questions will be picked randomlyfor each the game.\
+Questions will be picked randomly for each game.\
 `answers` - You can add any amount of answers.
-To proceed to the next level answers should contain at least one correct option `isCorrect`.
+Answers should contain at least one correct option `isCorrect` to proceed to the next level.

 Example: